yuliana81santi/Portfolio_project/README.md

 **Features left to Implement**

-Once I have learnt more about Javascript and Back-end Web Development, I will improve some features of my website
+Once I have learnt more about Javascript and Back-end Web Development, I will improve some features of my website to make it more interactive and attractive.
-- the "send" button in the contact.html will provide a prompt to inform the users that their message has been succesfully sent.
-- use javascript to prompt hyperlinks in new windows.

 ## Technology Used
 - HTML5

   I used html5 as the basic element to create my website.
 - CSS3

   I used CSS3 to add styling to the content of my webpages.
+- Bootstrap v5.1.3

+Bootstrap provides prebuilt components and adds styles to the website alongside my custom sytles.
 - Git

-  I used Git as version control to add, edit, and commit any changes made in the webpage content before pushing it to Github
+  I used Git as version control to add, edit, and commit any changes made in the webpage content before pushing it to Github.
 - Github

   I used Github as my remote repository and used it to deploy my website.

 ## Testing